List of Kung Fu Panda characters: List of Kung Fu Masters

 A series of kung fu masters appear in the franchise, many of which only appear in passing within the TV show or comics.

 Masters' Council of Gongmen City

 The Masters' Council are the protectors of the metropolis of Gongmen City.
-They are a group of renowned Kung Fu Masters who governed the city after the parents of Lord Shen had passed on.
+They are a group of renowned Kung Fu Masters who govern the city after the city’s monarchy had dissolved.